 - MP3 Mono Speech: 64 kbps, 44.1 kHz, constant bit rate

 - MP3 Stereo Music: 128 kbps, 44.1 kHz, constant bit rate

 What’s right for the BBC however, may not be right for you.
 There is no definitive right or wrong, as the choice depends on a number of factors, not least of which is what quality are you happy with putting out?

 At the end of the day, you can always change things at a later date.
 You can use the above recommended bit rates as a good starting point and listen to the feedback from your listeners, re-evaluating the situation in the future if necessary.

 Listen for Yourself

-Rather than take my word for it, why don’t listen for yourself to the direct effect of bit rates on audio quality, with the following demonstration MP3 tracks, courtesy of Silicon Bay:
+Rather than take my word for it, why don’t listen for yourself to the direct effect of bit rates on audio quality, with the following demonstration MP3 tracks: